scottystephens/stratifi/docs/guides/SUPABASE_CLI_SETUP.md

 ## Prerequisites

-- Supabase account with access to the Stratifi project
+- Supabase account with access to the Stratiri project
 - Project Reference: `vnuithaqtpgbwmdvtxik`

 ## Quick Setup